 A Answers (3)

-Judith London, MD, Psychology, answered
+Jason London, MD, Trauma Surgery, answered

 Alzheimer’s disease progresses slowly.
 It develops over the course of several years to a decade.
 The disease affects a person’s abilities in roughly the reverse order that we acquire these abilities during childhood.
 For example, a newborn can breathe, suck and swallow.
 As the child grows, he or she begins to walk, speak, eat independently and control bodily functions.
 Finally, the child acquires the ability to reason and perform mathematical calculations.
 Alzheimer’s first affects those higher mental functions, such as the ability to reason and manage finances.
 Abilities such as swallowing seem to be hardwired into our brains, so they are among the last abilities an Alzheimer’s patient loses.